You don't have to take a loss

 What is Diminished Value?

 Diminished value is part of the Oklahoma Uniform Jury Instruction, and the statute of limitations in Oklahoma for a diminished value claim is two years.
-In other words, you have two years from the date of the accident to file your claim – so time is of the essence.
+In other words, you have two years from the accident date to file your claim – so time is of the essence.

 Diminished value is the difference between the property’s fair market value immediately before being injured, and its market value after repairs have been or would be made.

-If you were in an accident and not at fault within the last two years, you are entitled to make a diminished value claim from the insurance company.
+If you were in an accident and not at fault within the last two years, you can make a diminished value claim from the insurance company.

-If you were involved in an accident where the other driver was at fault, you might file a diminished value claim so you can recover the difference in your vehicle’s value.
-In most cases, you cannot file a diminished value claim against your own insurance company, which means you should never attempt to file it if you are at fault in an accident.
+If you were involved in an accident where the other driver was at fault, you might file a diminished value claim to recover the difference in your vehicle’s value.
+In most cases, you cannot file a diminished value claim against your insurance company, so you should never attempt to file it if you are at fault in an accident.

 It is usually best to file for a diminished claim with the at-fault party’s insurance company as soon as possible, preferably immediately after repairs are made.
-It is often easier to present your case (with the help of an expert’s supporting documentation) when you file quickly.
+When you file quickly, it is often easier to present your case (with the help of an expert’s supporting documentation).
 The value of your vehicle will also decrease the longer you wait to file your claim.

 In Oklahoma, you may file your diminished value claim within two years from the date the accident occurred.